 7. Lessens menopausal symptoms in women

 Many menopausal baby boomers can testify to the same fact.
 Eating keto helps reduce menopausal symptoms such as irritability, bloating, disruptions in sleep, and weight gain.
-In addition, those women who develop POCS, or Polycystic Ovarian Syndrome found a dramatic reduction in their symptoms upon following the diet for a number of weeks.
+In addition, those women who develop POCS, or Polycystic Ovarian Syndrome found a dramatic reduction in their symptoms upon following the diet for several weeks.
 These benefits included:

 With the reduction in the discomfort of menopausal symptoms, it is no surprise that female baby boomers embrace this diet.